Principal Protected Notes (PPNs)

 - These types of investments are sold without the stringent disclosure requirements (Prospectus) of regulated securities.

 - Because federal banks guarantee the majority of PPNs, these types of investments are shielded from provincial securities commission supervision and they are not held to the same standard of disclosure as regulated securities.
 For example, unlike regulated securities that are required to publish an accompanying investment prospectus, PPNs simply issue Summary Information Statements, which adhere to a much lower standard of disclosure.

-- With the newer, more stringent disclosure rules imposed by the Federal Government Department of Finance, the CSA, and the IIROC on July 1, 2008, greater disclosure by financial institutions that issue PPNs is required, but not to the same standard as a regulated security.
+- With the newer, more stringent disclosure rules imposed by the Federal Government Department of Finance, the CSA, and the IIROC, greater disclosure by financial institutions that issue PPNs is required, but not to the same standard as a regulated security.

 Below is list of website links to a number of PPN issuers that can provide detailed information on past and current PPN issues: